Do Cold Showers Have Health Benefits?

 “Your skin and scalp have an inherent natural balance of oil and microorganisms,” he says.
 “When those are removed on a daily regular basis with ware and extreme heat, the scalp can become unbalanced and become a host for fungus and bacteria that like a warm, wet environment.”

-With constant exposure to hot water, your scalp can also become dry and irritated, aggravating inflammatory scalp conditions like dandruff, seborrheic dermatitis, and psoriasis.
+With constant exposure to hot water, your scalp can also become dry and irritated, aggravating inflammatory scalp conditions like dandruff (part of seborrheic dermatitis) and psoriasis.

 “Any inflammation can lead to excessive hair loss and create a downward spiral for trying to regain hair,” Gaunitz says.
 “Thus, shorter, cooler showers would allow for protection against inflammation, maintain your natural oil and microorganism equilibrium for skin and scalp balance, and in turn, help prevent hair loss.”
 Gaunitz caveats that he’s not saying cold showers prevent hair loss, but rather they help prevent inflammation—which can lead to hair loss.
 (Here’s how to do a scalp massage for hair growth.)